 - Employers may publish the ‘mean’ and ‘median’ gender pay gap, using an hourly pay rate for men and women (so the information isn’t distorted by the number of hours worked)

 - “Ordinary Pay” will include basic pay, paid leave, maternity pay, sick pay, allowances, shift pay, bonuses and other pay (e.g. car allowances paid through the payroll).
-It won’t include overtime, expenses, the value of salary sacrifice schemes, any benefits in kind, or redundancy pay.
+It won’t include overtime, expenses, the value of salary sacrifice schemes and any benefits in kind or redundancy pay.
 Pay is to be calculated gross

 - The hourly rate to be used will be the employee’s pay period within which 30th April 2017 falls (the pay period is a week or a month, depending on how often employees normally get paid)